genelk/Political-Perspectives/README.md

 ## Overview

+This project is a **proof of concept** that demonstrates an architectural approach to multi-perspective political analysis using a system of specialized AI agents.
+It currently uses simulated data and responses rather than connecting to real news sources or APIs.

 Political Perspectives is an experimental system inspired by Ground News that demonstrates how multiple specialized AI models can work together to analyze political topics from different viewpoints.
 The system uses a code-based communication protocol between agents while providing human-readable reasoning snippets to show its thought process.

+*Note: This implementation uses placeholder data to demonstrate the system architecture.
+The responses are pre-defined examples rather than actual analyses of current political topics.*

 ## Key Features